Ouranosinc/analogues_spatiaux/docs/howto_en.md

 1. To begin a new search, use the bar titled "Begin a new search", found to the left.

-2. From this menu, choose a target city from a list of 65 Canadian cities.
+2. From the "Target city" dropdown menu, choose a target city from a list of 65 Canadian cities.

-3. Select one of two future emissions scenarios: a high emissions scenario (SSP5-8.5) and a moderate emissions scenario (SSP2-4.5).
+3. Select one of two future emissions scenarios: a high emissions scenario (SSP5-8.5) or a moderate emissions scenario (SSP2-4.5).

-4. Choose a future 30-year period, ending between the present and 2100.
+4. Choose a future 30-year period, ending between 2020 and 2100.

 5. Select between one and four climate indices.
 The future evolution of these indices will be compared to the actual climate of other cities.